Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 • Accruing sick leave: Employers must let employees carry over sick leave from year to year.

-• Frontloading 48 hours: Employers do not need to let employees carry over sick leave.
-However, you need to pay out unused sick leave at year-end.
+• Frontloading 48 hours: Employers do not need to let employees carry over sick leave, but you must pay out unused sick leave at year-end.

 • Frontloading 80 hours: Employers do not need to let employees carry over leave or pay out leave.